 Patients who have had surgery of the lower gastrointestinal (GI) tract are prone to the development of complications.
 The most common early postoperative complications are intra-abdominal or anastomotic bleeding, ileus, mechanical small bowel obstruction (SBO), intra-abdominal sepsis, localized or generalized peritonitis, wound infection and/or dehiscence, Clostridium difficile colitis, pneumonia, urinary retention, urinary tract infection (UTI), deep venous thrombosis (DVT), and pulmonary embolus (PE).

 Intra-abdominal sepsis following colorectal surgery is a life-threatening complication and requires aggressive resuscitation.
 Systemic conditions (eg, severe blood loss and shock, poor bowel preparation, irradiation, diabetes, malnutrition, hypoalbuminemia) may adversely affect anastomotic healing.
-Changes in anatomy and physiology of the large bowel, high bacterial content, improper operative technique, tension, and ischemia can cause anastomotic leak associated with abscess and intra-abdominal sepsis.
+Changes in the anatomy and physiology of the large bowel, high bacterial content, improper operative technique, tension at the anastomosis, and ischemia can cause anastomotic leak associated with abscess and intra-abdominal sepsis.
 This condition requires either laparotomy (if the sepsis is generalized) or percutaneous drainage (if the sepsis is localized).

 Delayed complications usually occur more than 1 week after surgery, the most common of which are anastomotic stricture, incisional hernia, and incontinence.

 The management of lower GI bleeding (LGIB) can be challenging in patients who refuse transfusions of blood or blood products.
-However, transfusion-free management of GI bleeding may be effective with an acceptable mortality rate.
+However, transfusion-free management of GI bleeding is possiblewith an acceptable mortality rate.

 In a retrospective review of 96 patients with LGIB who did not accept transfusions of blood and blood products, 30 of 37 patients (81%) with hemoglobin levels less than 6 g/dL, and 4 of 7 patients (57%) with hemoglobin levels lower than 3 g/dL survived.
 The inclusion criteria were frank LGIB, presenting hemoglobin levels lower than 12 g/dL or a decrease in hemoglobin of more than1.5 g/dL.
 Forty-one patients had upper GI bleeding and the remaining 48 had LGIB.